Zhiming-Huang/CombinatorialBandits/README.md

-# Thompson Sampling for Semi-bandits with Sleeping
+# Combinatorial bandit algorithms

-This repository is the official implementation of the experimenets in paper.
+This repository is the implementation of combinatorial bandit algorithms.
+Currently, only stochastic bandit algorithms are implemented and more algorithms are to be added.

 ## Requirements